Aman-Agnihotri/Project-Nurture/README.md

 npm run dev

+The app is operational now on the address - http://localhost:5173/

-Now, in order to see the random forest model interact with the system, you need to run the flask server that is in the python_backend folder, here's how to do it -
+Now, in order to see the random forest model interact with the app interface, you need to run the flask server that is in the python_backend folder.
+Make sure that python is properly installed on the system.
+Here's how to run the flask server -

+Step 1: Change directory to python_backend -

+cd python_backend

+Step 2: Create a python virtual environment -

+For Linux and Mac - python -m venv .venv

+For Windows - python -m venv venv

+Step 3: Activate the virtual environment to work with the terminal -

+For Linux -
+1. With bash shell - source .venv/bin/activate
+2. With fish shell - source .venv/bin/activate.fish

+For Mac - source venv/bin/activate

+For Windows -
+1. With Windows Powershell - .\venv\Scripts\Activate.ps1
+2. With CMD - venv/Scripts/activate

+Step 4: Install the python package dependencies -

+pip install -r requirements.txt

+Step 5: Now the other scripts besides the flask app can be run directly, just as you would run any python program.
+Now, before running the flask server, you would need to run the random_forest.py script, so that the model is created first and is ready to be served by the flask server.
+Now, to run the flask app, you need to just run this command -

+flask run

+And Voila!
+The server now runs on the port 8000.
+Now, every functionality of the app is working as intended.